-Transverse myelitis (TM), a rare neurological syndrome, is a is an inflammatory disorder of the spinal cord.
-It may occur due to a virus or other infection.
-However, in general, the cause is not known.
-TM is an autoimmune disorder, which means the immune system attacks the your body’s own tissues.
+Transverse myelitis (TM), a rare neurological syndrome, is an inflammatory disorder of the spinal cord.
+The exact cause of transverse myelitis is not known.
+TM is considered an autoimmune disorder, which means the immune system attacks one’s own tissues.

 What is Transverse myelitis?

 Transverse myelitis (TM) interrupts messages that are sent by the spinal cord nerves throughout the body.
 This can result in sensory problems, paralysis, pain, muscle weakness, or bladder and bowel dysfunction.
 There are numerous different causes of TM, such as infections and immune system disorders which attacks the tissues of the body.
 Transverse myelitis can also be caused by other myelin disorders like multiple sclerosis

 While the exact reason for transverse myelitis is not known, at tiimes there are some known cause.
 In most of the cases, this inflammatory disorder appears after recovery from fungal, bacterial or viral infections.